 On February 26, 2020, the Company completed the acquisition of a 100% interest in LARG (see note 7).
-LARG's subsidiary KAO holds a 100% beneficial interest in eight exploration concessions and has two option agreements to earn a potential 100% in five additional concessions.
+LARG's subsidiary C3 Peru holds a 100% beneficial interest in eight exploration concessions and had two option agreements to earn a potential 100% in five additional concessions.
 These 13 concessions comprise the Jasperoide copper-gold project, located in the Andahuaylas-Yauri belt of Peru.
 The Jasperoide project concessions cover a total area of 5,696 hectares.
-For the five concessions under option agreements, the Company must incur a cumulative total of US\$5 million (including a minimum of US\$2,000,000 for La Bruja) in exploration (approx. US\$2.3 million incurred to November 30, 2020 including LARG and KAO expenditures prior to the February 26, 2020 acquisition date) and provide a balance of US\$1,820,000 in cash option payments as detailed below.
+Subsequent to quarter end, on July 13, 2021, the Company entered into a binding heads of agreement to acquire 100% of Hochschild Mining PLC's ("Hochschild") interest in the Jasperoide project relating to three concessions subject to an option agreement.
+Consolidation of the ownership in Jasperoide will be executed through an amendment of the original Master Agreement entered into by C3 Peru in 2017.
+The transaction is between the Company's wholly owned subsidiary C3 Peru, Hochschild and Compania Minera Ares S.A.C. ("Ares"), a wholly owned subsidiary of Hochschild.
+As consideration for the acquisition, the Company will issue 25,001,540 common shares of the Company to Hochschild (see note 16).

+La Bruja

-La Bruja Two concessions are subject to an option agreement with Inversiones La Bruja S.A.C. ("La Bruja"), where the Company can earn a 100% interest in the equity shares of La Bruja subject to minimum exploration expenditures of US\$2,000,000 and total cash option payments of US\$2,000,000.
+Two concessions are subject to an option agreement with Inversiones La Bruja S.A.C. ("La Bruja"), where the Company can earn a 100% interest in the equity shares of La Bruja subject to minimum exploration expenditures of US\$2,000,000 and total cash option payments of US\$2,000,000.
 During June 2020, amending agreements to adjust the timing of cash option payments and exploration expenditure requirements were concluded.
-Cash option payments totalling US\$180,000 have been provided to November 30, 2020 with a balance of US\$1,820,000 in future payments as follows.
+Cash option payments totalling US\$180,000 have been provided to May 31, 2021 with a balance of US\$1,820,000 in future payments as follows.